cs4241-22a/cs4241-22a.github.io/javascript_review.md

       fetch( '/login' )
     }
   }
+  return login
 }

 export default Login
 ```

-You can then use systems like Snowpack/Webpack/Vite to link them all together.
-See the [class notes on modules]([https://github.com/cs4241-22a/cs4241-22a.github.io/blob/main/prototypes_and_modules.md#modules-and-bundling-like-a-pro-snowpack--webpack](https://github.com/cs4241-22a/cs4241-22a.github.io/blob/main/using_modules.md)) for more info.
+You can then use systems like Vite/Snowpack/Webpack to link them all together.
+See the [class notes on modules](https://github.com/cs4241-22a/cs4241-22a.github.io/blob/main/using_modules.md) for more info.